-Unfortunately, and as you can imagine, this residential area is very expensive.
+Unfortunately, and as you can imagine, this residential area is the most central and hence has the most expensive real estate prices in Berlin.
 On average, a rented apartment costs 16.48€/m².
 However, due to its central location you don’t have to deal with long distances, either in leisure time or on the way to work.
 Alexanderplatz, Potsdamer Platz, Friedrichstraße and Rudi-Dutschke-Straße form the economic core of the metropolis.
 Popular residential areas are near the Hackescher Markt, Torstraße and Rosenthaler Platz.

 Kreuzberg unites pure multiculturalism and life!
 After the fall of the Wall, Kreuzberg became a central location in Berlin.
 The district was known not only for its vibrant nightlife, but also for civil commotions and riots.
 However nowadays, the situation has improved significantly.
 The city has successfully combated the riots by organizing alternative events.
 Every year residents, traders and citizens' initiatives organize the peaceful street festival "MyFest".
 Visitors can hereby experience the multicultural flair of the area.
 The population in Kreuzberg is made up of about one-third of migrants.
 More than 180 nationalities co-exist mainly peacefully.

 Living in Kreuzberg is less expensive than Berlin Mitte.
 On average, one square meter of a rented apartment costs 14.32€.